 Mr Lim Tse Ghow Olivier (Independent)

-7 The Board has implemented a policy whereby the Executive Chairman's external directorships should be approved by the NRC.
+7 The Board has implemented a policy whereby the Executive Chairman’s external directorships should be approved by the NRC.
 The Board has not determined the maximum number of listed company board representations which any Director may hold.
-Based on the 2015 Singapore Board of Directors Survey conducted by the Singapore Institute of Directors ("Survey"), the Company understands that a significant majority of the listed issuers surveyed did not impose any restrictions on the number of listed company directorships that their directors can take on, but for the minority which did, the most commonly imposed limit was six directorships.
-In this regard, the Board notes that none of the Directors have more than six listed company directorship.
-The Board has allowed each Director to personally determine the demands of his/her companies' directorships and obligations and assesses how much time he/she must dedicate in order to serve on the Board effectively.
+Based on the 2015 Singapore Board of Directors Survey conducted by the SID (“Survey”), the Company understands that a significant majority of the listed issuers surveyed did not impose any restrictions on the number of listed company directorships that their directors can take on, but for the minority which did, the most commonly‐imposed limit was six directorships.
+In this regard, the Board notes that none of the Directors have more than six listed company directorships.
+The Board has allowed each Director to personally determine the demands of his/her companies’ directorships and obligations and to assess how much time he/she must dedicate in order to serve on the Board effectively.
 Each of the Directors updates the Company of any changes in his/her external appointments and these changes are noted at the Board meetings.
-Although some Directors have multiple board representations, the NRC monitors and determines annually the number of listed companies and the principal commitments of each of the Directors.
-For FY2015, the NRC, having reviewed the multiple board representations of the Directors, is satisfied that each of these Directors has dedicated sufficient time and attention to, and is able to perform and has adequately performed his/her duties as a Director of the Company.
+Although some Directors have multiple board representations, the NRC monitors and reviews annually the number of listed companies board representations and the principal commitments of each of the Directors.
+For FY2016, the NRC, having reviewed the multiple listed company board representations of the Directors, is satisfied that each of these Directors has dedicated sufficient time and attention to, and is able to perform and has adequately performed, his/her duties as a Director of the Company.

 PRINCIPLE 5: BOARD PERFORMANCE